pedroj/bipartite_plots/README.md

 From any adjacency matrix we can get a `network` object or an `igraph` object for plotting and analysis.

+Code in the file `bip_ggnet.R` calls the functions in `bip_briatte.R` which initialize a weighted bipartite network from its adjacency matrix and scale the edge weights.
+Then plots the network using function `ggnet.R`.

 A detailed descripton of the code is in my [git pages](http://pedroj.github.io/bipartite_plots/).